G4M1 Model 11 Betty Manufacture Number 1570 Tail No 377

 Mission History

-Jim Long / J-Aircraft adds:
+Jim Long adds:

 "Betty No. 1570 with white tail marking 377 was inspected by Allied air intelligence personnel on Guadalcanal during 1943 and reported upon in Crashed Enemy Aircraft Report No. 10, issued by the Office of the Assistant Chief of Air Staff, Intelligence, Washington D.C., dated 16 August 1943.
 The plane crashed in flames in dense jungle near the Bonegi River.
 The fuselage stencil was noted and the data on it was preserved.
-The stencil had three lines, as follows:
+The stencil had three lines:

-Type 1 Land-borne Attack Plane Model 11
+Model: Type 1 Land-borne Attack Plane Model 11

-Mitsubishi 1570
+MFG No: Mitsubishi 1570

-(Field left blank)
+Belong To: (Field left blank)

-Michael Claringbould , next visited the site in 1996:
+Michael Claringbould, next visited the site in 1996:

 "The marking "H 359" hand-painted on one engine exhaust.
 Air Group 705 (formerly the Misawa Air Group) and used the letter "H" as an air group identification letter during 1942 and early 1943.
 But for a time during 1943, perhaps from April to June, Air Group 705 displayed no air group symbols on its aircraft and instead used just individual aircraft numbers for identification.
 I notified the Japanese of the bones present.
 The relatives visited the site by helicopter and held a memorial service there and recovered them."